Frequently Asked Questions

 Ever since I lived in Japan, I’ve wanted to write a historical novel about the time when Christians, both Japanese and foreign missionaries, became trapped in a society that tried to get rid of them all.
 It was a very intense time, and yet two hundred years after the last Christians were supposed to have disappeared, Japanese Christians presented themselves to foreign priests who were once again allowed back into the country.

-I’m working on a novel that follows the life of Kikuko, a peasant girl who becomes a Christian right before the doors to the west are shut and all Christians are persecuted.
+I’m working on a novel that follows the life of Kiku, a peasant girl who becomes a Christian right before the doors to the west are shut and all Christians are persecuted.
 Does she stay true to her faith?
 Is she able to protect her disabled little sister, who she has promised to keep safe?
 How can she find peace and joy during a very dark time?
 When she is exiled along with the Shogun’s favorite–but, unfortunately, Christian–consort, and then shipwrecked during a storm, all hope seems lost.
 A light reflecting from a special mirror might just be the hope she is looking for.